sarah-cic-uk/Code-the-Future/session-5/intro_to_accessibility.md

 Another important part of a logical and semantic document structure is making sure your heading are in the correct order!
 Only have 1 `<h1></h1>` per page so assistive technologies know this is the main page title and try not to skip heading levels because these are very helpful when navigating in a non-visual way.

-Have a look at all the <a href='https://www.w3schools.com/html/html5_semantic_elements.asp' target='_blank'>semantic elements available</a>.
+Have a look at all the <a style="pointer-events:all" href='https://www.w3schools.com/html/html5_semantic_elements.asp' target='_blank' title="semantic elemets available">semantic elements available</a>.

-See <a href='http://web-accessibility.carnegiemuseums.org/foundations/semantic/' target='_blank'>this page on HTML Semantics</a> for more information.
+See this page on <a style="pointer-events:all" href='http://web-accessibility.carnegiemuseums.org/foundations/semantic/' target='_blank' title="HTML Semantics">HTML Semantics</a> for more information.

 ## Aria